 The efforts to rebuild and expand stocks of ammunition and equipment for Ukraine and the EU, have been slow and uneasy, even when European NATO allies purchased equipment from non-European suppliers.
 Only half of one million rounds of ammunition pledged by the EU had been delivered.
 President Zelensky stated that Ukraine has received less than half of the \$177 billion the United States allocated to support Kyiv during the full-scale war.

-In case the new administration in the USA refuses to increase the military support of Ukraine, European countries should include Ukraine's needs in their industrial defence planning.
-The new EU policies to support the integration of the European Defence and Industrial Base (EDTIB) already integrate Ukrainian companies in the industrial consortia that benefit from financial incentives and should be betted coordinated in the future.
+In case the new administration in the USA refuses to provide military support to Ukraine, European countries should find ways to cover the gap.

+The new EU policies to support the integration of the European Defence and Industrial Base (EDTIB) has already incorporated Ukrainian companies in the industrial consortia that benefit from financial incentives and should be betted coordinated in the future.
-Hence, investments in Ukraine's defense sector, joint production, and innovation are crucial.
 After nearly three years of war, Ukraine manages to cover over a third of its battlefield weapon needs through domestic innovations.
 Notably, Ukrainian-developed weapons like the 2S22 Bohdana self-propelled howitzer, Stuhna-P and RK-3 Corsar anti-tank missiles, and various unmanned aerial systems have proven effective and are more cost-efficient to produce locally.
-According to a recently declassified report, the United States supported Ukraine by funding drone manufacturers, supplying essential components, and deploying intelligence officials to assist in developing and enhancing Ukraine's drone program.
+According to a recently declassified report, the United States supported Ukraine by funding drone manufacturers, supplying essential components, and deploying intelligence officials to assist in developing and enhancing Ukraine's drone program, according to sources familiar with the initiative.

-Meanwhile, Russia's military plants are operating at full capacity, reportedly producing as many missiles in three months as all NATO members do in a year, while North Korea continues to expand its ballistic missile program and supply ammunition and troops to Russia, Iran advances its drone technology and accelerates its nuclear weapons development, and China builds hypersonic missiles, strengthens its navy, and expands its military presence in the Indo-Pacific region-all
+Meanwhile, Russia's military plants are operating at full capacity, reportedly producing as many missiles in three months as all NATO members do in a year, while North Korea continues to expand its ballistic missile program and supply ammunition and troops to Russia, Iran advances its drone technology and accelerates its nuclear weapons development, and China builds hypersonic missiles, strengthens its navy, and expands its military presence in the Indo-Pacific region-all enabling Russian aggression and enhancing each other's military capabilities through advanced technological exchange, space cooperation, and joint drills.